Instruction: Overview of Basic Level

 What are your own ideas?
 Only you can answer that.
 Just ask yourself: Where did these ideas come from?
 Are these my own ideas and words, not somebody else's?

 What is common knowledge?
 Common knowledge typically consists of well-known facts.
 Another way to answer this question: it would be hard to credit a specific source, because there many authoritative sources containing these well-known facts or ideas.
 For example, George Washington was the first president of the United States.
 Barack Obama was the first African American president.
-Water freezes at 32 degrees Fahrenheit (or zero degrees Centigrade).
+Fresh water normally freezes at 32 degrees Fahrenheit (or zero degrees Celsius).

 E = mc2 is a famous equation attributed to Albert Einstein.
 It is not our original idea, nor yours.
 Einstein is famous for logically deducing this equation as part of his Theory of Relativity in physics, although he was not the first to propose the idea about the relationship of energy and matter.